richsalz/trust-store-comparison/README.md

 table/column cleverness.
 Put all three files in the same directory and point your browser there.

+## make-ski-page

+Generates an HTML page called `dup-ski.html` (with links to show the certs) of certificates that have dupplicate Subject Key Identifier.
+Prettier output than `check-ski`

 ## akamai-missing

 A list of what Akamai permissive-set is missing that the all the other